OllieWP/ollie-dash/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-A companion plugin for the Ollie FSE theme.
+A companion plugin for the Ollie WordPress block theme.

 == Description ==

-This plugin is a companion plugin for the Ollie FSE theme.
-It allows you to set up the Ollie theme quickly.
+This plugin is a companion plugin for the Ollie WordPress block theme.
+Ollie Dash adds a theme dashboard with a one-of-a-kind onboarding wizard, access to theme docs, a video library, and more.

 == Installation ==